chibike/PDE4833-Robotics-Project/README.md

 These models were created based on the description in the pyimagesearch deeplearning Book by Dr. Adrian Rosebrock.

-The section contains the scripts to move baxter around its workspace, as well scripts to search for the card bin using aruco markers.
+The section contains the scripts to move Baxter around its workspace, as well scripts to search for the card bin using aruco markers.

-python scripts written to recognize four of the cards suits in a standard card deck.
+python scripts were written to recognize four of the cards suits in a standard card deck.
 The programs can receive an input from a camera or folder and reliably identify the suits of the card placed in front of it (one at a time).

 ### Based on the Rubric
 ###### System Performance